Sorry, milk chocolate, but we’re leaving you out of this one.

 3 egg whites

 Preheat oven to 350 degrees and place 8 (4-ounce) ramekins or custard cups on a large baking sheet.
 Spray each with cooking spray and set aside.

 Combine chocolate, orange zest, and vanilla extract in a medium bowl over hot boiling water.
-Whisk until chocolate has completely melted.
+Whisk until completely melted.